-- 91. Downstream \rightarrow Feedback \rightarrow Government inquiries - Definition: Is a summary of government inquiries related to the model received by the developer disclosed? - Notes: Such government inquiries might include requests for user data, requests that certain content be banned, or requests for information about a developer's business practices.
+91. Downstream \rightarrow Feedback \rightarrow Government inquiries

+- Definition: Is a summary of government inquiries related to the model received by the developer disclosed? - Notes: Such government inquiries might include requests for user data, requests that certain content be banned, or requests for information about a developer's business practices.
 We recognize that there does not exist an authoritative or consensus standard for what is required for such a summary of government inquiries.
-For this reason, we will award this point if (i) there is a meaningful, though potentially vague or incomplete, summary of government inquiries, or (ii) a summary of government inquiries related to user data.

-• References: Transparency Report: Government requests on the rise, Ecosystem Graphs: The Social Footprint of Foundation Models
+For this reason, we will award this point if (i) there is a meaningful, though potentially vague or incomplete, summary of government inquiries related to user data. - References: Transparency Report: Government requests on the rise, Ecosystem Graphs: The Social Footprint of Foundation Models